Trust propagation

 Most systems evaluate the endpoint.
 DBaD focuses on the path that produced the endpoint.
 That is where continuity breaks, borrowed trust, verifier capture, and lineage resets become visible.

-Continue with what DBaD solves, the white paper v3, the known limits, or the research demo.
+Continue with proof-backed examples, the peer-review findings, Try to Break DBaD, what DBaD solves, the white paper v3, the known limits, or the research demo.